JonathanLorimer/autodidact/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve client side with hot reload at localhost:8080
 npm run dev

+# start server on localhost:5000, NOTE: you need to restart the server anytime you make changes to the server files
+node server

 # build for production with minification
 npm run build